 During the trial, Lyle’s ex-girlfriend Jamie Pisarcik testified that Erik knew about the toupee before the fight because he had talked about it with her.
 She mentioned how he was amazed and yet joked about it at the same time.
 However, when the defense dug deeper into her memory of the conversation, Pisarcik confessed that she couldn’t correctly place the timeline, failing to poke holes in the brothers’ story.
 Still, Dunne countered in his article that it seems highly unlikely that, being so close to each other, Erik wouldn’t know about the hair.

-The journalist mentioned that several sources revealed that Lyle was “consumed with his hair,” with a friend of his mentioning that he seemed to be more concerned about the toupee and his correct positioning than the outcome of the trial.
+The journalist mentioned that several sources revealed that Lyle was “consumed with his hair,” with a friend of his mentioning that he seemed to be more concerned about the toupee and its correct positioning than the outcome of the trial.
 Considering that he had always been this focused on getting his hair right and was regularly getting new ones, Dunne found it hard to digest that his brother hadn’t noticed it earlier and was completely taken by surprise when his mother pulled the hair out of his brother’s head.

 Read More: José Menéndez’s Net Worth: How Rich Was the Business Executive?